mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap8/Attention_to_details/README.txt

   - specificity wars

-If our website is powered by word doc, or if down the road our website is powered by a content management system or a blog<- it's BEM
+If our website is powered by word doc, or if down the road our website is powered by a content management system or a blog(unique part)<- it's BEM

 But if for a much more generic paragraph, we could go to our customized shortcuts....